Time management

 Weaponise your social guilt and loss aversion for personal gain!
 Use other biases against the time management bias.

-The next level up is the commitment contract world.
+The next level up is the world of commitment contracts.

-• Beeminder is a full-featured quantified-self commitment contract plus progress quantifier. (integrates with Intend)
+• Beeminder is a full-featured quantified-self commitment contract with a progress tracker.

-• pact is not just loss-driven but pays kickbacks, which is an interesting twist
+• pact is not just loss-driven; it also pays kickbacks, which is an interesting twist

 • Make a weekly Pact to exercise more or eat healthier.
 Set what you’ll pay other Pact members if you don’t reach it.